memfault/interrupt/_posts/2020-11-10-the-best-and-worst-mcu-sdks.md

 * Lots of bundled examples ✅
 * Single zip, no install needed ❌

-Atmel’s configurator is web based, and a tad more ergonomic than ST’s.
+Atmel’s configurator is web-based, and a tad more ergonomic than ST’s.
 However, the resulting Makefiles are much worse and even feature a bug (I had to fix OS detection).